isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 Another interesting optimisation is v14 to reduce memory footprint.
 If we try to do it with maps in C++, the manner more closely analogous to python (rather than using arrays), it turns out the code becomes many times slower instead of being faster!
 This extra abstraction comes with a big performance hit for this kind of problems.

+C++ with map is 0.22, unordered map is 0.13 but v13 is still 0.05!
+TODO rephrase that!

 ---
 <embed style="margin-left:-2rem" src="plots/plot_size_complexity_all_scaled.html" width="110%" height="100%"></embed>